SandraRudeloff/Sandi_Sandkorn/content/scripts/Visualize Germany's Population using lonboard.md

 !open visualization_population.html
 ```

-Be aware that saving to HTML embeds the entire dataset into the file, which can result in a large file size.
+Be aware that saving to `.html` embeds the entire dataset into the file, which can result in a large file size.
 This might not be the most efficient way to share large datasets.

-An alternative solution is to use [`Shiny`](https://developmentseed.org/lonboard/latest/ecosystem/shiny/), which integrates with Jupyter Widgets and supports `lonboard`.
-Shiny allows you to host the map and data separately, providing a more efficient way to share interactive maps for larger datasets.
+An alternative solution is to use [`Shiny`](https://developmentseed.org/lonboard/latest/ecosystem/shiny/), which integrates with Jupyter Widgets and supports `lonboard`. `Shiny` allows you to host the map and data separately, providing a more efficient way to share interactive maps for larger datasets.

 ## Additional Customization
 ### Interactive Filtering